Darxo/Hardened/README.md

 - Add Setting (on) for displaying non-settlement location names and numerals while they are within your vision (Lairs, Unique Locations, Attached Locations)
 - Brothers that "die" outside of combat (e.g. Events) will now always transfer their equipment into your stash
 - List the effects of camping in the camping tooltip
+- Reduce lag when opening Taxidermist or crafting in Taxidermist, when many blueprints are avaiable or the player inventory is large
 - Display the Player Strength in the roster tooltip
 - Attached Locations now list the items they produce in their tooltip
 - Destroyed attached locations now display their original name, instead of just being called "Ruins"